Skip to Main Content

 Pros

-Access to credit: A secured card is handy for times when a merchant doesn’t accept cash, like for a hotel reservation or a rental car.
+Access to credit: A secured card is handy when a merchant doesn’t accept cash, like for a hotel reservation or a rental car.

-Accountability: Because you can typically spend only up to the amount of your security deposit, a secured card can help keep your spending in check.
+Accountability: Because you can typically spend only up to the amount of your security deposit, a secured card can help you control your spending.

 Cons